 What is a Collateralized Debt Obligation (CDO)?

 A Collateralized Debt Obligation (CDO) is a synthetic investment product that represents different loans bundled together and sold by the lender in the market.
 The holder of the collateralized debt obligation can, in theory, collect the borrowed amount from the original borrower at the end of the loan period.
-A collateralized debt obligation is a type of asset-backed security because its price (at least notionally) depends on the price of some other asset.
+A collateralized debt obligation is a type of derivative security because its price (at least notionally) depends on the price of some other asset.

 Structure of a Collateralized Debt Obligation